Websoft9Archive/ansible-lnmp/docs/else-faq.md

 Yes, add new application, you should add new VirtualHost segment in the file [Nginx vhost configuration file](/stack-components.md#nginx) for it

 #### Can I use this LEMP if I don't understand the Linux command?

 Yes, you can use GUI tool WinSCP to start LAMP, no commands

 #### If there is no domain name, can I deploy LEMP?

-Yes, visit LEMP by *http://Internet IP*
+Yes, visit LEMP by *http://Server's Internet IP*

 #### What is the password for the database root user?